Xunnamius/next-test-api-route-handler/README.md

 import { testApiHandler } from 'next-test-api-route-handler';
-// Import the handler under test from the app/api directory import * as appHandler from '../app/api/unreliable';
+// Import the handler under test from the app/api directory import * as edgeHandler from '../app/api/unreliable';

 const expectedReqPerError = 10;

 it('injects contrived errors at the required rate', async () => {
   expect.hasAssertions();

-  // Signal to the endpoint (which is configurable) that there should be 1
+  // Signal to the edge endpoint (which is configurable) that there should be 1
   // error among every 10 requests
   process.env.REQUESTS_PER_CONTRIVED_ERROR = expectedReqPerError.toString();

   await testApiHandler({
-    appHandler,
+    appHandler: edgeHandler,
+    requestPatcher(request) {
+      // Our edge handler expects Next.js to provide geo and ip data with the
+      // request, so let's add some.
+This is also where you'd mock/emulate the
+      // effects of any Next.js middleware
+      return new NextRequest(request, {
+        geo: { city: 'Chicago', country: 'United States' },
+        ip: '110.10.77.7'
+      });
+    },
     test: async ({ fetch }) => {
       // Run 20 requests with REQUESTS_PER_CONTRIVED_ERROR = '10' and
       // record the results